djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/README.md

 (any plastic, PC might be best choice for the exterior sheet for the surface to hold up better.
 PET(G) for everything is most economical and avoids crack-prone acrylic):<br>
 * OUTER (4-8mm): 346x300mm<br>
 	Thick: Better noise dampening.<br>
-	Thin: Lighter. <br><br>
+	Thin: Lighter. <br>
 * 2 SIDES  (6MM): 288 X 70 mm <br>
-* MIDDLE (6MM, OR 4+2MM DAMPENING): 288 X 278 mm<br>
+* MIDDLE (6MM, OR 4+2mm dampening): 288 X 278 mm<br>
-* BACK (4MM, OR 2+2MM DAMPENING, or even totally optional as its just there to be a noise barrier combined with the enclosure panel): 288 X 278 mm<br><br>
+* BACK (4MM, OR 2+2mm dampening, or even totally optional as its just there to be a noise barrier combined with the enclosure panel): 288 X 278 mm<br><br>

 <B>FANS</b><br>
 * CENTER fan: Any generic 75x25mm radial GPU fan.
 Smaller or thinner will work with minimal modding required (ie 65x20 or so).
 Its mounted with  rubber grommets (case fan grommets) to decouple vibrations from the panels, so get those as well.<br>
 * RECIRCULATION fans: TWO 5015 blowers or your choice.<br>
 * EXHAUST FAN: A single 4010 blower.<br><br>
 <B>FILTERS</b><br>
-* ACTIVE CARBON: 3-4MM pellets (ebay/amazon, available on bulk.
-Slightly more than 1 KG/2 pounds to fill the filter, and a quarter of that per four months from there on.<br>
+* Active carbon: 3-4MM pellets (ebay/amazon, available on bulk.
+Slightly more than 1 kg/2 pounds to fill the filter, and a quarter of that per four months from there on.<br>
 * Prefilter: Any vacum prefilter, preferably a larger piece you can cut to size yourself.<br>
 * HEPAs: 4x Chuwi iLife 40x80mm filters (get a ten pack for three bucks on ali)<br><br>